ksasi/mtcnn-pytorch/README.md

-The original work of this project is always belong to the original creator.
+The original work of this project is always belong to the original creator (https://github.com/TropComplique/mtcnn-pytorch).
 I just make this available on pypi for easy installation.
 To install this project just type `pip install torch-mtcnn`

 # MTCNN